 If you’re always trying to please your child, afraid to set boundaries or enforce rules for fear of upsetting them, you are setting them up for failure and disappointment.
 The real world just doesn’t work that way.
 Society, even schools and jobs, are bound by countless rules and boundaries, and they will be enforced, even if your child doesn’t like it.

 DO NOT let your child make all of his own decisions.
 He is not ready for that, and it causes stress.
-You can discuss things; get his opinions and input, and then YOU, THE PARENT makes the decision.
-Whether it is about which school to attend, which classes to take, summer camp, sports or anything else, YOU MAKE THE DECISIONS.
+You can provide limited choices, discuss things, get his opinions and input, and then YOU, THE PARENT makes the decision.
+Whether it is about which classes to take, summer camp, sports or anything else, YOU ULTIMATELY MAKE THE DECISIONS.
 Obviously, if your child says they hate baseball but want to play piano, you could probably make that happen.
-But if they want to attend a school you don’t think is best, or take classes that are too hard or too easy, you have to make the judgment.
+But if they want to take classes that are too hard or too easy, you have to make the judgment.

 Many parents think it’s better to let their kids make their own decisions.
-It’s not.
+Not always.
 As they get older and more mature, it is healthy to gradually give them more decision-making power over their own lives, but very slowly and with guidance.
 By the time they leave home, you do want them knowing how to make good decisions for themselves.
-But if you give them too much control too soon, it often causes anxiety, stress and even ulcers or migraines.
-I have seen this far too many times.
-It is just too much pressure.
-Worse, if they make bad or wrong decisions, they will constantly be changing their minds and you will have to clean up the mess.
-You know these families: always changing schools, always changing teams, never sticking with anything.
-This is where parents need to step up and pull in the reigns.
+But if you give them too much control too soon, it can cause anxiety and extra stress.

 At the end of the day, we all want to have close, loving relationships with our children.
 And you still can.
 You just can’t be their best friend.
 Guide them, teach them, allow them be mad at you for doing what’s best or what’s right.
 Eventually, they will become healthy adults who look up to you and respect you and strive to be like you.
 What more could any parent ask for?